Education & Training

 Postdoctoral Fellowship, Duke Academic Medical Center, Department of Psychiatry and Behavioral Sciences

-• Specialized rotations in (1) Stress, Trauma, and PTSD and (2) peri- and postpartum mental health
+• Specialized supervision in (1) Stress, Trauma, and PTSD and (2) peri- and postpartum mental health

 Doctorate of Clinical Psychology, Baylor University

-• Clinical experience with Veteran’s Affairs, college student mental health, and community psychology
+• Clinical experience with college student mental health, community psychology, and veterans

 • Research in mindfulness and acceptance-based interventions for stress, trauma, and substance use